astronomer/docs/astro/ci-cd-templates/github-actions.md

 If you use GitHub Enterprise and can't use the public Astronomer [Deploy Action](https://github.com/astronomer/deploy-action) in the GitHub Marketplace, use the following templates to implement CI/CD.

-You can configure your CI/CD pipelines to deploy a full image or
+You can configure your CI/CD pipelines to deploy a full project image or your `dags` directory.

-### Full image deploy templates

 <Tabs